rastri-dey/RoboND_Map_My_World/README.md

 # RoboND Project: Map My World

 The Map My World project is the SLAM project of the Udacity Robotics Software Engineer Nanodegree.
 A Real-Time Appearance Based Mapping (RTAB-Map) via ROS packages are applied to perform SLAM in a simulated environment.
-See the writeup for theoretical content on SLAM algorithms and specifics of RTAB-Map with Results.
+**Note:** See the writeup for theoretical content on SLAM algorithms and complete specifics of RTAB-Map with Results.

 ## Installation & Build

 ### ROS Kinetic
 The project was developed on Ubuntu environment of Udacity Workspace with [ROS Kinetic](http://wiki.ros.org/kinetic), [Gazebo](http://gazebosim.org/) and [catkin](http://wiki.ros.org/catkin) installed.